 In addition to looking for additional investors at Demo Day – the Tenomix team has already secured $218,000 through grants and other pitch competitions – Biswas said the opportunity to network and learn from industry professionals is equally important.

-Hosted by Western’s Morrissette Institute for Entrepreneurship, powered by the Ivey Business School, the biannual event was launched to bring together Western-founded ventures and the university’s community of experienced entrepreneurs and investors.
+Hosted by Western’s Morrissette Institute for Entrepreneurship, Powered by Ivey, the biannual event was launched to bring together Western-founded ventures and the university’s community of experienced entrepreneurs and investors.

-“We wanted to find a way to help support those high-potential companies and create a format where they could gain access to investment,” said Deniz Edwards, director, at the Morrissette Institute.
+“We wanted to find a way to help support those high-potential companies and create a format where they could gain access to investment,” said Deniz Edwards, Morrissette Entrepreneurship director.

 Edwards said the initiative was also a way to create opportunities for Western alumni and other supporters of the university to give back to the school and assist students.